-- the spectrum of solar radiation in summer in Australia, which contains more ultraviolet radiation that used by other standards (solar spectrum in Albuquerque, New Mexico, etc.) is simulated.
+- The spectrum of solar radiation in summer in Australia, which contains more ultraviolet radiation than used by other standards (solar spectrum in Albuquerque, New Mexico, etc.) is simulated.

-Due to the high level of exigency posed by the above conditions, RECASENS considers the UPF obtained by the UV Standard 801 as the most reliable to characterize his sunscreen canvases.
+Due to the high level of exigency posed by the above conditions, RECASENS considers the UPF obtained by the UV Standard 801 as the most reliable to characterize our sunscreen canvases.